Jamie Lynn Spears could ‘quit I’m a Celebrity’ after saying she ‘did the wrong show’

-I’m a Celebrity crew fear Jamie Lynn Spears could ‘quit jungle’ after saying she ‘did the wrong show’
+I’m a Celebrity crew fear Jamie Lynn Spears could ‘quit jungle’ after telling Ant and Dec she ‘did the wrong show’

 ‘Zoey 101’ star was mocked by Ant and Dec for refusing to mention sister Britney Spears on the show